ghoPritha/ShieldX/README.md

 ## Application Features

+## User Manual

+- User can sign in or signup on the application
+- Home screen shows up with multiple options to choose from
+- User can start new activity from home page
+- The user can enter destination
+- User is shown with current location and can choose destination location  by either typing or by locating on map
+- After selecting the destination location, user can choose from different mode of transportation such as bike, car or walk
+- User is given the following options to add followers from
+- Choose follower from previously chosen followers
+- User can choose follower from contact list
+- User can add follower manually by adding contact number

 ## Visuals
 Screeshots demonstrating how application works from user's point of view can be viewed in our documentation (blog) of final application.